B1.3 Compare and order whole numbers up to and including 50, in various contexts

 Skill: Ordering Numbers

-Numbers can be put in ascending order, from smallest to largest, or in descending order, from largest to smallest.
+Numbers can be ordered in ascending order - from least to greatest - or can be ordered in descending order - from greatest to least.

 Understanding place value helps with comparing and ordering numbers.